k4nfr3/CTF-writeup/2019-Insomnihack/Readme.md

 ok so maybe stdout is closed
 but **cat flag 2>&1** doesn't work either
 so maybe stderr is also closed
-let's redirect let's redirect all to stdin
+let's redirect stdout to stdin
 **cat flag 1>&0**
 We are on the good track but we are missing something still.
 The file had a carriage return (\r), and only the end of the file was sent back